open-component-model/ocm/README.md

 The Open Component Model (OCM) is an open standard to describe software bills of delivery (SBOD).
 OCM is a technology-agnostic and machine-readable format focused on the software artifacts that must be delivered for software products.

-OCM describes delivery [artifacts](docs/ocm/model.md#artifacts) that can be accessed from many types of [component repositories](docs/ocm/model.md#repositories).

 Check out the [the main OCM project web page](https://ocm.software) to find out everything OCM can offer to you.
-It is your central entry point to all kind of ocm related [docs and guides](https://ocm.software/docs/overview/context), the [spec](https://ocm.software/spec/) and all project related [github repositories](https://github.com/open-component-model).
+It is your central entry point to all kind of ocm related [docs and guides](https://ocm.software/docs/overview/context), the [OCM specification](https://ocm.software/spec/) and all project related [github repositories](https://github.com/open-component-model).
 It also offers a [Getting Started](https://ocm.software/docs/guides/getting-started-with-ocm) to quickly make your hands dirty with OCM, its toolset and concepts :-)

 ## OCM Specifications

-OCM defines a set of semantic, formatting, and other types of specifications that can be found in the [`ocm-spec` repository](https://github.com/open-component-model/ocm-spec).
+OCM describes delivery [artifacts](docs/ocm/model.md#artifacts) that can be accessed from many types of [component repositories](docs/ocm/model.md#repositories).
+It defines a set of semantic, formatting, and other types of specifications that can be found in the [`ocm-spec` repository](https://github.com/open-component-model/ocm-spec).
 Start learning about the core concepts of OCM elements [here](https://github.com/open-component-model/ocm-spec/tree/main/doc/specification/elements).

 ## OCM Library